y-temp4/quambu/README.md

 ## Overview

-Show Qiita's items filtered by user's data and counts of bookmark and stock.
+Show items of Qiita, filtered by user's data and counts of bookmark and stock.

 [https://y-temp4.github.io/quambu/](https://y-temp4.github.io/quambu/)